 There are some big staff challenges that we need to deal with.
 Even though in recent years the number of qualified clinical staff in the NHS rose by 3.9 per cent, there are not enough nationally for some services.

-We’ve got some tough financial pressures too which is mostly down to increased demand on services and people living longer.
-It’s a good thing that so many people are living longer but it means the way we work needs to change to meet the needs of an ageing population, so they can live well.
+We’ve got some tough financial pressures too, which is mostly down to increased demand on services and people living longer.
+It’s a amazing thing that so many people are living longer, but it means the way we work needs to change to meet the needs of an ageing population, so they can live well.

 What are our local challenges?

 Why do we need to change what we do?

 At the moment we work primarily as organisations, leading and managing to deliver on our own priorities, as opposed to focusing on wider changes.
 This means that we have issues such as fragmented services and limited integration with non-health partners such as our local authorities and the voluntary sector much of which is based on a reactive approach to treating patients' needs rather than proactively planning and supporting their wellbeing.

 While we have collaborated as a system for several years, we need to ambitiously transform the way we deliver care to be sustainable and overcome the barriers we face.

 We are committed to transforming services and doing things once, where it makes most sense.
 We are also clear, however, that care should be delivered as local to individuals as possible, with the needs of local communities central to our planning.

 Over the last few years, we have experienced significant challenges in providing the care that local people deserve.